hpdumm/jmake/README.md

 An executable script is automatically produced if a main class is provided to *jmake*.

-*jmake* produces a jar file in the bin directory.
-Don't move the the jar file from its location.
-The executable script expects the jar file to be in bin/ and the dependencies in lib/ based on the classpath values provided in the script.
-Consider creating an alias for the executable script in your terminal like this (in ~/.bashrc):
+*jmake* produces a jar file in the bin/ directory.
+The executable script expects the jar file and dependencies to be in the bin/ and lib/ folder, respectively.
+To make running the program easier, consider creating an alias for the executable script in your terminal like this (in ~/.bashrc):

 `alias program-name="path/to/progam-name"`